bmrips/dotfiles/README.md

 1. Configure Firefox:

    - Sign in to my account.
-   - Give each plugin the requested optional permissions.
    - Dark Reader:
      - follow the system's theme, and
      - enable per-website dark theme detection.